 - Standing or idling in a room (AFKing)

 - Uploading a large amount of low-effort content

 - Mass-friending large amounts of users

-You’re probably wondering how a malicious user might abuse this system to attack or harass legitimate users of VRChat.
 We have built this system to be durable, and it is capable of detecting and mitigating attacks against a user’s reputation.
 Although we can’t share exact details of how we mitigate these types of attacks, it is something that we are both prepared for, and can easily adjust to adapt to potential problems we did not foresee.
-We have prepared for these types of problems from the very beginning of the design of this system, and have the ability to adapt to rising issues quickly.
+We have prepared for these types of problems and have the ability to adapt to rising issues quickly.